na-ka-na/object-query/src/protobuf-query/README.md

             /path/to/proto.bin

 - A special C++ macro `FROM` reads the proto from the binary file provided after the SQL query.
-  It may be overriden by employing `--cppExtraIncludes`.
-Any extra includes are included before the `FROM` macro which is wrapped around `ifdef`. `FROM` macro should take argc, argv, vector<Proto>& as parameters and read in the protos in the vector reference.
+  It may be overriden by employing `--cppExtraIncludes` (see below for all available flags).
+  Any extra includes are included before the `FROM` macro which is wrapped around `ifndef`.
+  `FROM` macro should take `argc`, `argv`, `vector<Proto>&` as parameters and read in the protos in the provided vector reference.

 #### Under the hood
 RunQuery is performing the following steps
 * Step (1) Loads the proto lib to understand the structure of proto (using proto reflection).
 * Step (2) Parses the SQL query and generated C++14 source code for it.
-* Step (3) Compiles the generated code with the --cppProtoHeader and links it with --cppProtoLib.
+* Step (3) Compiles the generated code with the `--cppProtoHeader` and links it with `--cppProtoLib`.
 * Step (4) Invokes the generated binary to actually run the query.
+* Step (5) The generated binary reads in the protos using the `FROM` macro.
+* Step (6) The actual query is executed against the protos.

 #### Required flags
-* --cppProtoHeader: path to compiled proto header file.
-See src/protobuf-query/example/CMakeLists.txt for an example of how proto is compiled, you may add your proto here to build it.
+* `--cppProtoHeader`: path/to/compiled/proto/header.pb.h.
+See src/protobuf-query/example/CMakeLists.txt
+  for an example of how proto is compiled, you may add your proto there to build it.
-* --cppProtoLib: path to built proto library which contains defintion of the proto, either .so or .dylib.
+* `--cppProtoLib`: path/to/built/proto/library.so which contains the proto defintion, either .so or .dylib.
-* --cppProtoNamespace: namespace of proto in C++ generated code.
+* `--cppProtoNamespace`: namespace of proto in C++ generated code.

 #### Optional flags
-* --codeGenDir: directory where generated code files are emitted (default '.').
+* `--codeGenDir`: directory where generated code files are emitted (default '.').
-* --codeCompileDir: directory where generated code files are compiled (default '.').
+* `--codeCompileDir`: directory where compiled binary is emitted (default '.').
-* --codeGenPrefix: prefix for generated code files (default 'generated_query').
+* `--codeGenPrefix`: prefix for generated code files and binary (default 'generated_query').
-* --cppExtraIncludes: comma separated extra headers to include in generated code (default '').
+* `--cppExtraIncludes`: comma separated extra headers to include in generated code, e.g. with `FROM` macro overriden, or custom function definitions (default '').
-* --cppExtraIncludeDirs: comma separated directories to satisfy cppExtraIncludes (default '').
-* --cppExtraLinkLibs: comma separated extra lib names to link with generated code (default '').
+* `--cppExtraLinkLibs`: comma separated extra lib names to link with generated code, used for the `-l` argument (default '').
+* `--cppExtraIncludeDirs`: comma separated directories to satisfy `--cppExtraIncludes`, used for the `-I` argument (default '').
-* --cppExtraLinkLibDirs: comma separated directories to satisfy cppExtraLinkLibs (default '').
+* `--cppExtraLinkLibDirs`: comma separated directories to satisfy `--cppExtraLinkLibs`, used for the `-L` argument (default '').